talss89/termux-home-assistant-installer/README.md

 **Warning: This is pre-release quality, if this breaks your Termux installation, I am not responsible.
 Please try this on a fresh Termux installation that you're happy to dispose of if required.**

+**Note: This package currently supports `aarch64` devices only.
+If another architecture is important to you, please raise an issue and I will look into supporting.**

 ## Quick Installer

 ```bash